Max-Gabriel-Susman/Argus.CommandServiceClient/README.md

-# Argus Inventory Explorer
+# Argus Command Service Client

-This repository contains the WPF client for the Argus inventory management system.
+This repository contains the WPF client for the Argus fleet management system.